+(a) Complete a Zoning Text Amendment to change the name of the Forest and Recreation (FR) Zone to Forest Preserve (FP) Zone in Article VII of the Code of Ordinances, Sections 2 and 10.
+The intent of the name change is to be consistent with past Town actions establishing precedent and to increase public understanding of the inherent value of preserving these areas, not to change the permitted uses of the land.

-- (a) Complete a Zoning Text Amendment to change Forest and Recreation Zoning (FR Zone) to Forest Preservation Zone (FP Zone) in Article VII, Sections 2 and 10. - (b) Complete a Local Zoning Map Amendment to assign FP (Forest Preserve) zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County.
-This is intended to provide additional protection for our Forest Preserve. - (c) Only one section of privately owned land (lot 22, block 9) intrudes into the East Woods.
+- (b) Complete a Local Zoning Map Amendment to assign Forest Preserve (FP) zoning to (i) the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County and (ii) the West Woods parcel delineated on the 2021 West Woods Plat of Survey filed in the Land Records for Montgomery County.
+This is intended to provide additional protection for our Forest Preserves. - (c) One section of privately owned land (lot 22, block 9; across Grove Road from 1 The Circle) intrudes into the East Woods.
 This property should be purchased by the Town when the owner is willing to sell it.